 • Visual, including unwelcome exposure to sexual photos, cartoons, or drawings

-The 9th Circuit Court of Appeals ruled in favor of an electrician who claimed her former employer subjected her to a hostile ...
+The 9th Circuit Court of Appeals ruled in favor of an electrician who claimed her former employer subjected her to a hostile work environment in ...